Robert2101/CampusCare/README.md

 This project is licensed under the MIT License.
 *If a LICENSE file is present, please refer to it for details.
 Otherwise, update this section with your project's license information.*

----
-> _This README was generated based on the codebase structure and application logic.
-Please customize further as needed!_